apratts/Python_for_Everybody_Specialization_University_of_Michigan/Course1_Programming_for_Everybody/Week5_Ch3_Conditional_Code/README.md

 # Course 1: Programming for Everybody (Getting Started with Python)
 This course aims to teach everyone the basics of programming computers using Python.
 It covers the basics of how one constructs a program from a series of simple instructions in Python.
 The course has no pre-requisites and avoids all but the simplest mathematics.
 Anyone with moderate computer experience should be able to master the materials in this course.
 This course will cover Chapters 1-5 of the textbook “Python for Everybody”.
 Once I completes this course, I will be ready to take more advanced programming courses.
 This course covers Python 3.
 There are 7 weeks in the course, with numerous vidoes, readings, quizzes, and Python programming exercises that are peer reviewed.

-# Week Five - Chapter Three - Conditional Code
+# Week 5 - Chapter Three - Conditional Code
 Five videos, one quiz, and two assignments.